Carboniferous: Romer's gap

 The first 15 million years of the Carboniferous had very limited terrestrial fossils.
-This gap in the fossil record is called Romer's gap after the American palaentologist Alfred Romer.
-While it has long been debated whether the gap is a result of fossilisation or relates to an actual event, recent work indicates the gap period saw a drop in atmospheric oxygen levels, indicating some sort of ecological collapse.
-The gap saw the demise of the Devonian fish-like ichthyostegalian labyrinthodonts, and the rise of the more advanced temnospondyl and reptiliomorphan amphibians that so typify the Carboniferous terrestrial vertebrate fauna.
+While it has long been debated whether the gap is a result of fossilisation or relates to an actual event, recent work indicates there was a drop in atmospheric oxygen levels, indicating some sort of ecological collapse.
+The gap saw the demise of the Devonian fish-like ichthyostegalian labyrinthodonts and the rise of the more advanced temnospondylian and reptiliomorphan amphibians that so typify the Carboniferous terrestrial vertebrate fauna.

 Carboniferous rainforest collapse

-Before the end of the Carboniferous Period, an extinction event occurred.
-On land this event is referred to as the Carboniferous Rainforest Collapse (CRC).
+Before the end of the Carboniferous, an extinction event occurred.
+On land this event is referred to as the Carboniferous rainforest collapse.
 Vast tropical rainforests collapsed suddenly as the climate changed from hot and humid to cool and arid.
 This was likely caused by intense glaciation and a drop in sea levels.
 The new climatic conditions were not favorable to the growth of rainforest and the animals within them.
 Rainforests shrank into isolated islands, surrounded by seasonally dry habitats.
-Towering lycopsid forests with a heterogeneous mixture of vegetation were replaced by much less diverse tree-fern dominated flora.
+Towering lycopsid forests with a heterogeneous mixture of vegetation were replaced by much less diverse tree fern dominated flora.

-Amphibians, the dominant vertebrates at the time, fared poorly through this event with large losses in biodiversity; reptiles continued to diversify due to key adaptations that let them survive in the drier habitat, specifically the hard-shelled egg and scales, both of which retain water better than their amphibian counterparts.
+Amphibians, the dominant vertebrates at the time, fared poorly through this event with large losses in biodiversity; reptiles continued to diversify through key adaptations that let them survive in the drier habitat, specifically the hard-shelled egg and scales, both of which retain water better than their amphibian counterparts.